-The mean K2P distances within species, within the genus, and within families in Coleoptera were 0.59%, 0.00%, and 19.03%. whereas in 0.53%, 0.00% and Lepidoptera, 18.86%, respectively.
+The mean K2P distances within species, within the genus, and within families in Coleoptera were 0.59%, 0.00%, and 19.03%, whereas in Lepidoptera, 0.53%, 0.00% and 18.86%, respectively.
 The average genetic distance between the families was greater than the congeneric and conspecific distances.
 The barcode gap analysis revealed that the mean interspecies K2P distance was greater than the mean intra-species K2P distance (> 2) in all the insect species used in this study.
-This indicated a barcode gap that was essential for discriminating the COI barcodes (Candek and Kuntner, 2015).
+This indicated a barcode gap that was essential for discriminating the COI barcodes (Čandek and Kuntner, 2015).
 The ABGD tool was used for species delimitation.
 All the 10 partitions with the prior maximal distance ranging from P = 0.010 to 0.10 delimited the Coleopteran dataset into 9 putative species and Lepidopteran data set into 4 putative species.
-All these species were clearly delimited through ABGD which were consistent with the observations of neighbour-joining analyses.
-However, a comparison of closely related species revealed that the inter-species K2P distance was lesser than two (Table 3) and lacked barcode gap.
+All these species revealed that the inter-species K2P distance was lesser than two (Table 3) and lacked barcode gap.
 Incomplete sorting by lineage associated with recent speciation might be the reason for the inability of the barcodes to identify species (Ramon et al., 2003).
 This can be overcome by using mitochondrial control region or the first internal transcribed ribosomal DNA spacer, which aided in better identifying the closely related species (Sheraliev and Peng, 2021).
-In addition, multiple sequence alignment (Figure 1a-d) of the closely related species revealed variations between the species that can be used for designing speciesspecific markers based on the presence of single nucleotide polymorphism (SNPs) or the intraspecific uniformity in the barcode region for more reliable identification (Varadínová et al., 2015).
+In addition, multiple sequence alignment (Figure 1a-d) of the closely related species revealed variations between the species that can be used for designing species-specific markers based on the presence of single nucleotide polymorphism (SNPs) or the intraspecific uniformity in the barcode region for more reliable identification (Varadínová et al., 2015).
 The partial COI region was initially chosen for species identification because of its DNA variation patterns and relative simplicity of getting the sequence.
 This region was sufficiently conserved within species and varied between species to allow for accurate taxon identification (Hebert et al., 2003).
-The most widely used barcode gene, mitochondrial (mt) DNA cytochrome c oxidase I (COI), thus serves as a reliable and cost-effective technique for identifying organisms of various taxa at all phases of their lives.
+The most widely used barcode gene, mitochondrial (mt) DNA cytochr